 The U.S. Supreme Court ruled last week that whistleblowers have as much time to bring False Claim Act suits as the government would if acting on its own or alongside a whistleblower.

-In a unanimous May 13 decision, the court held that a private plaintiff can use the government’s three-year filing period under the FCA to sue a contractor, even when the government declines to take over their case.
+In a unanimous May 13 decision, the court held that a private plaintiff can use the government’s three-year filing period under the FCA to sue a contractor.
 The plaintiff-friendly ruling in Cochise Consultancy v.
 U.S. ex rel Hunt resolves a circuit split that included the 10th Circuit Court of Appeals, and it expands the legal exposure companies potentially have from contractor fraud claims.